vadgamabansari/aws-spotify-insights-data-pipeline/README.md

 # aws-spotify-insights-data-pipeline
-## 🚀 Project launching soon...
+## 🚀 This repository is still under development...
 Stay tuned!